Jrk373/MachineLearningDemo/README.md

 Go to repository "MachineLearningDemo": https://github.com/Jrk373/MachineLearningDemo

-Select the Jupyter Notebook "MachineLearningDemo": https://github.com/Jrk373/MachineLearningDemo/blob/main/DecisionTreeClasifier.ipynb
+Select the Jupyter Notebook "DecisionTreeCLassifier": https://github.com/Jrk373/MachineLearningDemo/blob/main/DecisionTreeClasifier.ipynb

 Right click on the "Open in Google Colab" button at the top of the paget.